-Preflight cell resting voltages for the 6S1P BigERC M1/A123 were all approximately 3.6v, really "all over the place" with some being higher and some being lower.
+The preflight cell resting voltages for the 6S1P BigERC M1/A123 were all approximately 3.6V.
+Really, they were "all over the place" with some being higher and some being lower.

-The Fusion fuselage was restrained in a cradle while EFO V.P.
-Richard Utkan assisted in holding the fuselage in place while I took the Emeter readings.
+The Fusion fuselage was restrained in a cradle.
+EFO V.P.
+Richard Utkan assisted by holding the fuselage in place while I took the Emeter readings.

-Elevation: There is only a slight difference in elevation between my house and the field's elevation.
+Elevation: There is only a slight difference in elevation between my house and the flying field's elevation.